fbsamples/python-typing-tutorial/typing_pattern_exercises/README.md

 Or you can click the links on this page which brings you to the online playground, and do the exercises there.

+NOTE: Open the playground link in a new tab!
+That way, you can refer back to this page for further exercises.
+Otherwise, the playground may clobber your tab's history.

 ## Topic 1: Working with values of different types

 ### Union Type